digitalworlds/ACM_JOCCH_2026/README.md

 ## License

-The data provided under the Atunda license.
+The data provided under the [Atunda license](LICENSE).
 Please note that:
 - The license expires in 1 year from the time you download the data.
-- You must delete the dataset at that time.
+- You must delete the dataset when your license expires.
-- You can renew the license and re-download the data, as some of the data may have changed (if performers request to remove their data, or performers contribute new data).
+- You can renew the license and re-download the data, as some of the data may have changed.
+(Why?
+Because performers may request to remove their data, or contribute new data).